fermyon/developer/content/spin/v2/key-value-store-tutorial.md

 $ spin --version
 ```

-> Please ensure you're on version 1.0 or newer.
+> Please ensure you're on version 2.0 or newer.

 ## Creating a New Spin Application

-Let's create a Spin application that will send and retreive data from a key value store.
+Let's create a Spin application that will send and retrieve data from a key value store.
 To make things easy, we'll start from a template using the following commands ([learn more](./quickstart#creating-a-new-spin-application-from-a-template)):

 {{ tabs "sdk-type" }}